juliagarciauni/Spatial-Representation-in-LLMs-Replication-and-Extension/README.md

 To provide a real-world dimension beyond the $R^2$ coefficient, we implemented the Haversine formula to calculate the actual distance in kilometers between the predicted and actual coordinates.

-In their optimal layers, the models achieved median errors between 1,500 and 2,000 km While this margin may seem high at a human scale, it is a remarkable result considering the immensity of the Earth's surface (510 million square kilometers), reinforcing the existence of a structured mental map rather than mere coordinate memorization.
+In their optimal layers, the models achieved median errors between 1,500 and 2,000 km.
+While this margin may seem high at a human scale, it is a remarkable result considering the immensity of the Earth's surface (510 million square kilometers), reinforcing the existence of a structured mental map rather than mere coordinate memorization.

 ### 4. Regional Bias and Data Volume Paradox
 <img width="770" height="482" alt="Captura de pantalla 2026-03-29 153938" src="https://github.com/user-attachments/assets/48b1964e-16a5-46a6-8cd7-a17f32466ff2" />